copych/AcidBox/README.md

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

 # What if you only have WROOM module (no PSRAM)
-You can still compile and run the app, with NO_PSRAM option in the config.h.
-Note, that in this case you will get NO DELAY, NO REVERB and just ONE DRUM KIT.
+You can still compile and run the app, with NO_PSRAM option (line 11 in config.h).
+Note, that in this case you will get NO REVERB and just ONE SMALL DRUM KIT.

 In ArduinoIDE (I used v.1.8.20) select:
 * board: ESP32 Dev Module